-Together with the Children's Society and 1000 Enterprises for Children-In-Need, we are humbled to be a part of 1000 business enterprises to come together to achieve a net contribution of \$1million annually for charity.
+Continuing our support for Children's Society and 1000 Enterprises for Children-In-Need.
+We are commited as a long-term partner to be a part of 1000 business enterprises to come together to achieve a net contribution of \$1 Million annually for charity.